justinyuchi/Machine-Learning/Clustering_Stock_Returns/README.md

 - Stocks with similar DTW-based clusters have the same marker but may be dispersed across different PCA-based clusters.

 Key Observations:
-- Contemporaneous Co-movement: PCA & K-means primarily captures contemporaneous co-movement, grouping stocks that move together at the same time.
+- Contemporaneous Co-movement: PCA & K-means primarily capture contemporaneous co-movement, grouping stocks that move together at the same time.
 - Temporal Relationships: DTW & K-means can capture more complex temporal relationships, including lead-lag effects, which are not limited to contemporaneous movements.
 - Cluster Dispersion: The dispersion of similar markers across different colored regions indicates that DTW & K-means can identify stocks with similar temporal dynamics even if they do not move together simultaneously.
-Conclusion:
-There is no definitive right or wrong method to use; the choice depends on the application and the researcher's or practitioner's goals:

-PCA & K-means: This approach is more straightforward and easier to interpret but may omit certain relationships.
-It is useful when the focus is on contemporaneous co-movement.

-DTW & K-means: This method incorporates more information about temporal relationships but requires more effort to interpret and determine causation.
-It is beneficial for capturing complex temporal dynamics that PCA might miss.

-This comparison highlights the trade-offs between simplicity and comprehensiveness in clustering stock returns, guiding researchers and practitioners in choosing the appropriate method for their specific needs.

 ![Comparison of PCA & K-means vs. DTW & K-means Clustering on Stock Returns](image/cluster_mapping_comparison.png)

 ### Observations

-- Cluster 2 (diamond marker) by DTW + K-means mostly locates at the bottom right of the graph, corresponding to Cluster I and A (light yellow and light blue) by PCA + K-means.
+- Cluster 2 (diamond marker) by DTW + K-means is mostly located at the bottom right of the graph, corresponding to Cluster I and A (light yellow and light blue) by PCA + K-means.
-- Cluster 0 (circle marker) by DTW + K-means mostly locates at the top left of the graph, corresponding to Cluster C and G (light green, light purple) by PCA + K-means.
+- Cluster 0 (circle marker) by DTW + K-means is mostly located at the top left of the graph, corresponding to Cluster C and G (light green, light purple) by PCA + K-means.

 #### Economic Sectors